Haysto Logo

 Decision-in-principle (DIP)

 It’s a lender saying they’re happy to give you a mortgage if all the information they have about you is true.
-You often need a DIP in order to put an offer in on a property.
+You often need a DIP to put an offer on a property.

 Default (also: defaulted bill, defaulted payment)

 Your account will go into ‘default’ if you don’t pay a bill.
-This can happen with any kind of account where you agree to pay a certain amount of money for something, for example, a utility bill, and then for some reason don’t.
+This can happen with any kind of account where you agree to pay a certain amount of money for something, for example, a credit agreement or utility bill, and then for some reason don’t.

-The electoral roll or register is a record of everyone in the UK who’s registered to vote.
-It contains their names and addresses.
+The electoral roll or register is a record of the names and addresses of everyone in the UK who’s registered to vote.
 You must be on the register to get a mortgage in the UK.

 Equity